We administer Australia’s intellectual property (IP) rights system, specifically trade marks, patents, designs and plant

 Our portfolio and ministers

 We fall within the Department of Industry, Science, Energy and Resources as a listed entity under the Public Governance, Performance and Accountability Act 2013 but operate independently of the Department on financial matters and with some degree of autonomy on other matters.
-The Minister for Industry, Science and Technology is Hon Christian Porter MP.
+The Minister for Industry, Science and Technology is the Hon Angus Taylor MP.

 Our corporate plans